Cunhazera/oop-tasks/README.md

 When the maven command ends, it generates a file called `task-0.0.1-SNAPSHOT.war`, so you have to copy it to the server

-cd into the target folder inside the `oop-tasks` folder

 `cp /target/task-0.0.1-SNAPSHOT.war ~/wildfly-10.0.0.Final/standalone/deployments/`